 Visiting the authentic Rumeli Kavagi in Istanbul

-The following text is the translation of an article I wrote in December 2010.
+The following text is the translation of an article I wrote after my visit in December 2010.

 Rumeli Kavagi was very calm, and the busy city centre seemed hours away.